scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 hierarchy, the first entry is the outermost A-ISD and the last entry is the innermost A-ISD.
 At each level, we store a reference to the AS's TRC certificate for that A-ISD.

-When a border router receives a packet, it looks at the fist and last AS in the path header.
+When a border router receives a packet, it looks at the first and last AS in the path header.
 For both ASes it looks up the hierarchy list.

-- If at least one of the does not have a list (meaning it is not in any A-ISD known to the BR) the we use the normal (rotted in the ISD's TRC) AS certificate for both.
+- If at least one of the does not have a list (meaning it is not in any A-ISD known to the BR) the we use the normal (rooted in the ISD's TRC) AS certificate for both.
 - If they both have a list, then we walk through both lists until they differ.
   THis gives us the deepest common A-ISD and the associate certificate.
 - The lists cannot differ in the first entry, that would violate the